 The Doctor of Education (Ed.D.) degree is a program that prepares practitioners to be leaders who use practical wisdom, professional skills, and knowledge of educational literature to address the high-leverage problems of practice facing their area of education.
 The program applies an Inquiry as Practice model of scholarship.
 Graduates gain the ability to use data to inform decision-making and enhance their practice by gathering, organizing, judging, aggregating, and analyzing situations, literature, and data.
 The intention is to prepare scholarly practitioners in their professional work.
-As such, the Doctor of Education degree de-emphasizes research for theory building and preparation for the professoriate in higher education.

 In addition to the thematic learning community of practice format, the curriculum features Laboratories of Practice and a Dissertation in Practice as culminating activities.
 The Laboratories of Practice take the doctoral studies away from the University campus and to a context where theory, inquiry, and practice can intersect and the implementation of practice can be measured.
 The Dissertation in Practice allows the learning community to address a high leverage problem of practice through collaborative and connected work beyond what a single individual could do alone.
 Individuals contribute work that feeds into group work.
 The Dissertation of Practice is characterized by generative impact.

 The University of Missouri-St. Louis College of Education is a member of the Carnegie Project on the Education Doctorate, a national group of over fifty universities re-designing and re-orienting the Doctor of Education degree as a program distinct from Doctor of Philosophy in Education degree programs.
 Our program reflects our commitment to the work of the Carnegie Project and its guiding principles.